Alswailm/Saudi-Pro-League/README.md

-# Saudi Football League Scheduling Analysis
+# ROSHN Saudi League Scheduling Analysis

 ## Overview
 This project delves into the intricate relationship between the scheduling of Saudi Football League matches and the observance of daily prayer times across two distinct seasons: 2023/24 and 2024/25.
 Under the guidance of His Royal Highness Crown Prince Mohammed bin Salman bin Abdulaziz Al Saud, significant changes were made to ensure that the league’s scheduling practices respect the religious and cultural values of the Kingdom.